NIH Licensing Opportunity: Improving Efficacy of HIV Vaccines

 Increasing HIV Vaccine Efficacy

-This webinar will incorporate three technologies that, when combined, result in a higher level of HIV vaccine efficacy:
+This webinar will incorporate three technologies that work independently, but when combined, result in a higher level of HIV vaccine efficacy:

-The second technology (E-160-2018), is a V1 region deleted gp120 modified protein, that shows an increased response to the V2 region and superior vaccine efficacy.
+The first technology (E-160-2018), is a V1 region deleted gp120 modified protein, that shows an increased immune response to the V2 region and superior vaccine efficacy.

-The third technology (E-062-2014), demonstrates that increasing RAS activation results in increased vaccine efficacy.
-The thought here is to combine a RAS activation agent with the second technology’s V1 region deleted gp120 modified protein (E-160-2018) to further enhance the vaccine’s effectiveness.
+The second technology (E-062-2014), demonstrates that increasing RAS activation results in increased vaccine efficacy.
+The thought here is to combine a RAS activation agent with the first technology’s V1 region deleted gp120 modified protein (E-160-2018) to further enhance the vaccine’s effectiveness.

 The Signature Square process is part of our Consortium infrastructure.
 Current member companies in the Technology Evaluation Consortium and SafeTEC include organizations like AstraZeneca, AbbVie, Amgen and Allergan, along with many others, including scientists, clinicians and investors in organizations around the world who help to evaluate this technology.